ciatph/ph-municipalities/README.md

 <br>

-<p>While ph-municipalities use a <a href="https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast" target="_blank">PAGASA 10-day weather forecast Excel file</a> as a data source for its provinces and municipalities list, <b><i>NO, it cannot parse and extract PAGASA 10-day weather forecast data</i></b>.</p>
+While ph-municipalities use a [PAGASA 10-day weather forecast Excel file](https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast) as a data source for its provinces and municipalities list, **_NO, it cannot parse and extract PAGASA 10-day weather forecast data_**.

-<p>ph-municipalities only have class methods for parsing, extracting, listing and querying provinces and municipalities names data from a PAGASA 10-day weather forecast Excel file.
-Refer to the <b>ExcelFile</b> <a href="https://ciatph.github.io/ph-municipalities/ExcelFile.html">class documentation</a> for more information about its available methods.</p>
+ph-municipalities only have class methods for parsing, extracting, listing and querying provinces and municipalities names data from a PAGASA 10-day weather forecast Excel file.
+Refer to the **ExcelFile** [class documentation](https://ciatph.github.io/ph-municipalities/ExcelFile.html) for more information about its available methods.

 </details>